This guide provides information about how to choose the right size Dubia roaches for your animal.

 We’ll cover all of this here.
 If you still have questions, you can ask us a question below.

-Step one involves determining what size Dubia roach the animal can safely handle.
+Step one involves deciding what size Dubia roach the animal can safely handle.
 The idea is simple and straightforward: You want to identify the largest roach the animal can capture and eat easily, without undue struggle or risk of harm.
-This is often just a matter of taking a measurement, or estimating from the current size of another feeder insect.
+Determining this size is often just a matter of taking a measurement or estimating based on the size of another feeder insect you’re familiar with.

-However, this doesn’t mean you should necessarily select that size right from the start.
 Like every feeder insect, Dubia roaches have their own set of nuances.
-Being aware of these nuances can help you decide whether you want to go with the maximum size you established, or perhaps the next size smaller.
-This is especially true for those who are new to Dubia roaches, and those who have a new animal that hasn’t yet eaten roaches.
+Being aware of these nuances can help you decide whether you want to go with the maximum size you established with your measurement, or perhaps the next smaller size.
+We recommend being conservative if you’re new to Dubia roaches or if you have an animal that hasn’t eaten them yet.

 For example, Dubia roaches aren’t like crickets, which grow very fast at roughly the same rate.
 Dubia roaches grow slowly, and there is much more size variation among nymphs of the same age.
 They’re also not like mealworms, which reach a predictable size quickly and then maintain that size for a long time.
 Dubia roaches grow much more slowly, and their final adult size varies from roach to roach.
 Many factors play a role in determining how big Dubia roaches get.

 Dubia roaches are also shaped differently than many other feeders.
-And they often behave differently too.
+And they may behave differently too.
 For example, an inch long mealworm is much smaller overall than an inch long Dubia roach.

 Right off the bat, let us say this: If you need a very specific size, start with our Dubia in discreet sizes.
 These include Minis, 1/4-inchers, 1/2-inchers, and more.
 We work hard to size these roaches accurately to minimize variation.